 Love is a powerful emotion that gives rise to feelings such as crush, infatuation, passion, and attachment.
-However, love and obsession are often confused with each other.
+However, at times it could be perplexing to differentiate between obsession vs love.

 According to the Oxford Learner’s Dictionary, love can be defined as ‘a strong feeling of liking and caring for somebody or something, especially a member of your family or a friend (1) and obsession can be defined as ‘the state in which a person’s mind is completely filled with thoughts of one particular thing or person in a way that is not normal (2).
 These meanings indicate a clear difference between the two feelings, but most of the time, it doesn’t take long for love to turn into an obsession.

 20 Differences Between Love And Obsession

 If you feel your partner’s feelings for you are less of love and more of an obsession, look out for the following signs to be sure of their feelings.

 1. They move fast in a relationship

 When someone falls in love, they allow the relationship to bloom and flourish at its own pace.
 They will not rush to make it official, as they would want to see how the relationship develops.
 But someone obsessed with you will be afraid of losing you and insist on making your relationship official.
 Such behavior doesn’t constitute devotion and only shows their need to latch onto you.